bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

-Applying this Terraform module creates your dashboard, `My christmas dashboard`, where the widgets are shown in a grid, lokking like the graphic below.
+Applying this Terraform module creates your dashboard, `My christmas dashboard`, where the widgets are shown in a grid, looking like the graphic below.

 ![](backend-restart.png)